Championing cash transfers as a default solution to ending extreme poverty and vulnerability

 Success Looks Like:

-Donors and implementers adopting cash as the default, fast, and evidence-based tool for responding to humanitarian needs, especially in recovery and resilience contexts, where large cash transfers are routinely considered.
+Donors and implementers adopting cash as the default, fast, and evidence-based tool for responding to humanitarian needs and building resilience.

 Why It Matters: